Last Updated on June 16, 2023

 Dublin 15, Coolmine

 Satori BJJ has highly developed training programmes for each children’s age group.
-Starting with the youngest at 3 years old in their unique agility, balance, coordination, jiu-jitsu class, also called ABCJ.
+Starting with the youngest at 3 years old in their unique agility, balance, coordination, jiu-jitsu-class, also called ABCJ.
 Children in this class will be introduced to basic jiu-jitsu moves as well as play plenty of games and exercises to get out all that energy.
 Satori BJJs’ coaches are very invested in their work with the students and ensure at all times a fun and safe environment.
 Sparring is introduced at the age of 9 in the intermediate class so each student is familiar with BJJ techniques beforehand.
-Another great feature of this gym is their advanced & competition classes open to all students to increase their abilities physically and mentally.
-Satori also offers children’s boxing and wrestling classes.
+Another great feature of this gym is its advanced & competition class open to all students to increase their abilities physically and mentally.
+Satori also offers children’s boxing and wrestling and MMA classes.
 These are open for children between 5 and 17, however, the group gets split into groups of teens and children.
-Students at boxing and wrestling are trained according to their abilities.
+Students in boxing and wrestling are trained according to their abilities.
 The classes focus on teaching patterns and how to move in a safe way.

 Address: Unit 8B Coolmine Central Porters Road Ireland, Coolmine Industrial Estate, Dublin, D15 KT72